If you think someone you know has experienced sexual misconduct, there are lots of ways in which you can help them.

 • Probing for details – let them tell you what has happened in their own time.

-• Blaming them – eg “What were you wearing?”, “Were you drinking?” or “Did you text him to come over?”.
+• Blaming them – eg “What were you wearing?”, “Were you drinking?” or “Did you text them to come over?”.

 • Showing disgust or shock.